nablarch/nablarch-document/en/examples/10/contents/OnlineAccessLogStatistics.rst

                                    If the request ID has increased or decreased, add (delete) the request ID to be analyzed.

-findRequestIdPattern              Regular expression for extracting request ID from end log[A5][A6]
+findRequestIdPattern              Regular expression for extracting request ID from end log

                                   Set a regular expression so that the part where the request ID is output is grouped.